Lutein macular degeneration

 Some eleven million Americans suffer from age-onset macular degeneration.
 It's in many ways a disease of capillaries so those with chronically raised blood glucose are always affected too; advanced glycation products set up inflammatory changes in the retina.

 This is one of the most important pages at this site; none of us wants to go blind when we get old.
-It's very long read and far too much material to take in at one sitting.
+It's a very long read and far too much material to take in at one sitting.
 My advice if you are concerned about your eyesight, and surely all of us should be is first take a quick scan; and then come back regularly as you adjust your meals.

 First up is to eat kale or spinach daily; and a free-range egg.